grantj-re3/FlindersDSpace-misc/README.md

   Librarians.
 This query should be run on DSpace v3.0 or newer (where embargo is defined by resourcepolicy.start_date > 'now').

+- *check_net_connections.sh* counts the (java) network connections from localhost to a remote DSpace database.
+The results are displayed on stdout or sent via email.

 - *checker_wrap.sh* does the following.
   * Ensures that checker-emailer reports are not run until *after* the checker job has successfully completed.